Should You Make a Bail Application?

 Of course, there is always the option of making a Supreme Court bail application if your application for bail has been refused by the Local Court.
-However, the current wait time between making an application to the Supreme Court and having the bail application heard by that Court is approximately 6 weeks.
+However, the current wait time between making an application to the Supreme Court and having your application heard by that Court is approximately 6 weeks.
 If you can be released on bail at the earliest opportunity, obviously that is going to be more beneficial than having to wait potentially weeks before being able to get your matter before the Supreme Court.

 Legal Aid for Bail Applications

 All persons going before a Court when they are in custody are entitled to a Legal Aid Duty Lawyer who will appear for you and, if so instructed, will make a Bail application on your behalf.
-Most of these Legal Aid lawyers are very competent and experienced in seeking Bail for clients.
+Most Legal Aid lawyers are very competent and experienced in seeking Bail for clients.
 They make these applications every day.
 Legal Aid lawyers are sometimes slightly rushed due to high workloads, so you do need to be very careful that you give your lawyer all relevant information.

 If the Legal Aid Duty Lawyer advises you not to apply for Bail because more information needs to be presented to the Court – listen, and take that advice, even if you then have to pay for a private criminal lawyer to make a considered and complete Bail application on your behalf at a later date.